edinburghhacklab/dali-pcb/README.rst

 ~~~~~

 Power for the DALI bus is supplied by an external 12-22V DC power supply.
 Power
-for the microcontroller is supplied by an external 5V DC power supply with extra
+for the microcontroller is supplied by USB to the development board or an
-connections for powering other devices.
+external 5V DC power supply, with extra connections for powering other devices.

 .. image:: render/Power-sch.svg
    :alt: Power (for DALI) schematic